-Half of our speech-language therapy patients improved at least one functional level in pragmatics in 2011.
+Nearly three-fourths of our speech-language therapy patients improved at least one functional level in pragmatics in 2013, exceeding the national average.

 What does this data mean?